rabrigo/ferry-api-proxy/README.md

   </ol>
 </details>

-## Description
-Ferry Friend is an app that integrates WSDOT's API for ferry schedules into an intuitive and mobile friendly interface.

 ## Updates
 07-14-22
 Made better names for variables and functions.
 Added a hidden class so #date-render and #ferry-times don't take up empty space.